Real Estate Investment

 - Run the numbers with the 70% rule.
 Before you offer, calculate your maximum allowable offer (more on this below).

 - Estimate the rehab accurately.
 Get contractor bids, not guesses.
-Pad your budget by 10–15% for surprises, because older Florida homes often hide them.
+Pad your budget by 10 to 15 percent for surprises, because older Florida homes often hide them.

 - Renovate with the buyer in mind.
 Focus on kitchens, bathrooms, flooring, and curb appeal.
-Avoid over-improving beyond the neighborhood.
+Avoid over-improving beyond what the neighborhood supports.

 - Price and market the finished home.
 Professional photos and accurate pricing sell flips fast.
 This is where a local listing agent earns their fee.